smucclaw/crlp/README.md

 # crlp README

-This is the README for the extension "crlp".
-After writing up a brief description, we recommend including the following sections.
+This is the README for the extension for "l4" for legislative drafting.

 ## Features

-It will show a linearisation of the l4 text in a parallel pane.
+It shows linearisation of the l4 in a parallel pane.

+Colourisation of boolean operators

+---

 Describe specific features of your extension including screenshots of your extension in action.
 Image paths are relative to this README file.